 Take a look:

-It includes everything you need from A to Z to proceed with your Notice of Rescission, including the complete “fill in the blanks” Federal Lawsuit template for the Rescission.
+It includes everything you need from A to Z to proceed with your Notice of Rescission, including business listing sites, the complete “fill in the blanks” Federal Lawsuit template for the Rescission.
 This process is in Module 0.1: Notice of Rescission.

 If you would like to join our Coaching Program and get access to the full process, including all the documents, videos and templates, click here.